chambbj/osgeo-superbuild/README.md

 ```

 __Note that there are a few libraries that only provide makefiles for Windows users (typically, makefile.vc).
 Because you can build both Visual Studio solutions and NMake Makefiles from the command line, it is generally easier to always use NMake from the MSVC command-line to compile the superbuild, rather than using the MSVC IDE.__

+(dummy push to see if it triggers travis-ci)